 Introduction

-Rental property deductions can change taxable income and therefore the tax position behind a salary after tax estimate.
-For employees with investment property income or losses, the payslip is only part of the tax story.
+Rental property deductions can change taxable income and therefore the tax position sitting behind a salary-after-tax estimate.
+For employees with investment property income or losses, the payslip is only part of the story.

 The ATO separates immediate rental expenses from capital expenses.
 Repairs and maintenance may be deductible in the year incurred, while initial repairs, improvements, capital works, and depreciating assets are generally treated differently.

-This guide explains the salary-planning angle: how rental property deductions affect taxable income, why capital works are claimed over time, and why employees should not treat every property cost as an instant reduction in tax.
+This guide focuses on the salary-planning angle: how rental property deductions affect taxable income, why capital works are claimed over time, and why employees should not treat every property cost as an instant reduction in tax.

 Current legal and policy basis